sasdf/ctf/writeup/2018/defcamp/rev/validator/README.md

 ## Order of the chain
-The Index is the position is keys array, not the position in the chain.
+The Index is the position in keys' array, not the position in the chain.
 The position in the chain is determine by the first 11 bytes of the input data.
 Reading the above constrains carefully,